-Through the 2010 season watched as Buster gunned down runners, hit home runs and guided the SF pitching staff day after day to win after win.
+Through his career with the San Francisco Giants, my wife and I watched as Buster gunned down runners, hit home runs and guided the SF pitching staff day after day to win after win.
 All the time he remained humble, calm and focused.
-Before the season ended, I knew I wanted to commemorate this incredible player's major league rookie season.
-I started planning out the sculpture with the working title "Rookie of the Year".
+I knew I wanted to commemorate this incredible player's major league career.

-Buster has helped lead the Giants to three World Series wins in San Francisco.
+Buster helped lead the Giants to three World Series wins in San Francisco.

-After seeing his drive throughout the years and how he's readying himself for another stellar year, I had to change the name of the sculpture.
-It was only fitting it should be called "Driven", because if there is one word to describe him, that seems the most fitting.
+After seeing his drive throughout the years it was only fitting the title should be called "Driven", because if there is one word to describe him, that seems the most fitting.

 BUSTER POSEY #28

 The day is warm and the home crowd at AT&T Park is shouting out the name of their favorite catcher who has just taken to bat at the plate.
 A seasoned and steely nerved pitcher is on the mound and he means to serve this hungry youngster a healthy serving of strikes -- but he's misjudged this one.
 He may look like a kid fresh out of college, but he's an old soul and knows how to read a pitcher.
 Throughout the game he's been watching him...checking his timing and movement.
 He knows what he likes to throw and when.